 Cutting a big hole in your roof sounds intimidating, but it’s actually a lot of fun.
 If you follow a few simple steps, you’ll have your vent fan installed in no time.
 Check out our blog post on installing our vent fan for step-by-step instructions:

 You’ll also need to run wiring and hook the fan into your electrical system.
 We wrote an epic guide to setting up solar and electrical in a van build that should get you started.

 Refrigeration Options for Vanlife

-Why Portable 12V Fridges are the Best Option for Adventure Vans
+Why Portable 12V Fridges are the Best Option for Van Life